 - If your tap water tastes bad or you have concerns about specific contaminants then consider installing a water filter

-- The best water filter for Australia is TAPP 2 which will soon be available to purchase on tappwater.com.au
+- The best water filter for Australia is TAPP 2 is available to purchase on tappwater.com.au

 - Avoid bottled water as it’s neither healthier or safer than tap water and it’s really bad for the planet